About Veterans Transition

 - Assisting the White House and policymakers in the Departments of Veterans Affairs and Defense with identifying interested foundations for their outreach purposes or policy input.

-- Responding to NGOs and veterans services organizations that are looking to engage the philanthropic sector as funders and partners in community engagement and direct service provision.
+- Responding to NGOs and veterans services organizations that are seeking philanthropic sector partners for community engagement and direct service provision.

-- Connecting Council members with other foundations having experience in the veterans services space for guidance or to identify new collaborative efforts.
+- Connecting Council members to foundations with veterans services experience for guidance and to identify new collaborative efforts.